 Search data is also important.
 Look at the keywords used by your visitors in organic search too – can you see an increase in referrals for topics you’re talking about in your blog?
 If so, that shows your content marketing efforts are effective.

-If you’re paying for traffic that isn’t converting then you know you have a problem that needs addressing: either you need to optimise the journey, or switch spend to more relevant sources.
-Correlate your traffic performance with other sales and marketing spend too.
+If you’re paying for traffic that isn’t converting then you know you have a problem that needs addressing: either you need to optimise the journey or switch spend to more relevant sources.
+Correlate your traffic performance with other sales and marketing spending too.

 Traffic arriving directly to your site, or from Google searches for your company or product name, is a good indicator that brand awareness is growing.
 All marketing efforts contribute to brand awareness, so this is a useful measure to gauge the overall performance of your marketing as a whole.